nclouds/immersion-day-eks/lab1/README.md

+# EKS Immersion Day - Lab1
+## Working with Kubernetes and Containers Locally
+###### In the session, we will be provisiong a Ubuntu machine on AWS as a stand-in for your local machine.
+We will be using minikube as your Kubernetes Cluster.
+All the kubectl and minkube command you use here can be used on the local minikube installation in our Mac/Windows Desktop

-* Please make sure you have always selected "us-west-2"
+> Please make sure you have always selected "us-west-2"
-* Substitute userX in doumentation or user2 in screenshot with your user
+> Substitute userX in doumentation or user1 in screenshot with your user id

-Lab1: Working with Containers and Kubernetes locally
+Step 1

 Creating a Workstation on AWS (to act as local environment)